TomorrowWontExist/MintingStationDApp/README.md

 Look at ValuableNote.md for some easy to remember and copy/pasteable tips

-Please Like Subscribe and Comment on this video, it HELPS SO MUCH!
+Please Like Subscribe and Comment on this video, it HELPS SO MUCH!!